Last Updated on January 24, 2026 by Maged kamel

 We will discuss a new subject, which is the arithmetic gradient factors.

-While paying installments, these installments are not of equal value, but the difference between each consecutive payment is constant and equals G, which is the same difference between the second and third installments also between the third and fourth installments as well as between the fourth and fifth installments.
+While paying instalments, these instalments are not of equal value, but the difference between each consecutive payment is constant and equals G, which is the same difference between the second and third instalments, also between the third and fourth instalments, as well as between the fourth and fifth instalments.

-After one year of the agreement, somebody pays an installment with the value A. The cash-in diagram has a shape of a trapezium shape, for which the smaller value is A and the larger base=A+4G for the sketch shown where n=5 years.
-But if we have n of years, the larger base value of the trapezium will be A+(n-1)G. But if we have n of years, the larger base value will be A+(n-1)*G.
+After one year of the agreement, someone pays an instalment of value A. The cash-in diagram has a shape of a trapezium shape, for which the smaller value is A and the larger base=A+4G for the sketch shown where n=5 years.
+But if we have n years, the larger base value of the trapezium will be A+(n-1)G. But if we have n years, the larger base value will be A + (n-1)*G.

-The previous shape consists of a Trapezium and can be solved by converting it into two shapes.
+The previous shape is a trapezium, which can be solved by splitting it into two shapes.

-The first shape is in the form of an equal installment diagram with a value of A for 5 years as cash-in.
+The first shape is an equal instalment diagram with a cash-in value of A for 5 years.

-The second part is the shape of a triangle with increasing hypotenuse from 0 to 4G in the case of 5 years as shown in the sketch with a slope of 4G/4 =G.
+The second part is a triangle with an increasing hypotenuse from 0 to 4G over 5 years, as shown in the sketch, with a slope of 4G/4 = G.

 While for the triangular shape, the value for F is in terms of i%, n, G. F=(G/I)*(1+i)^n-1)/I)-n.
 P/G Find P in terms of G. The( P/G, i,n) has a relation, which is shown in the slide.

 External resource in Engineering Economy.
-This is a great link that illustrates different types of economies, and how to make economic decisions. the time value of money, Applying Theory to Practice.
+This link illustrates different types of economies and how to make economic decisions—the time value of money, A good referance

 The third post: Arithmetic Gradient-part 2.
-How to find P, with given I%,n, G?
+How do you find P with the given I%,n, and G?